cbiffle/brittle-kernel/doc/manual/kor/memory.rst

 .. note:: Access to this operation will be eventually controlled by the brand.

-The type codes for each type of object, the required donation size, and the role of the type-specific argument parameter are given below.
+The type codes for each type of object, the required donation size, and the role of the message fields/keys are given in the table below.

 .. list-table::
   :header-rows: 1